equivalent/scrapbook2/archive/blogs/2014-02-instaling-nginx-1-4-4-on-ubuntu-from-source.md

 # Installing Nginx 1.4.4 on Ubuntu 12.04 (Precise)

-First some dependencies:
+First some system dependencies:

 ```bash
 sudo apt-get install make    # doh !
 ```

-We want to have the "rewrite" option in our Nginx (allows us to do redirect)
+We want to have the "rewrite" option in our Nginx (allows us to do redirect), so add dependancies for that.

 ```bash
 sudo apt-get install libpcre3-dev libpcre++-dev
 ```

-Btw if anyone is getting `error: pcre-config not found, install the pcre-devel package or build with --without-pcre` during running `./configure`, installing dependencies above will solve this.
+Btw if anyone was getting `error: pcre-config not found, install the pcre-devel package or build with --without-pcre` during running `./configure`, installing dependencies above will solve this.

+(of course OpenSSl is also dependancy but for Ubuntu 12.04 that's automatic)

 Now lets get the source files